JpChii/JpChii.github.io/_posts/2021-03-23-strokeprediction.md

 ***Plot 1: `stroke` value counts***

 We've an unbalanced dataset with lot's of samples available for false positive.
+Has a ratio of 95:5 for True negative: True Positive

 <img src="/images/stroke/target-value-counts.png">